zyrolasting/syntax-highlighting/README.md

 Pygments' token classes.
 Presentation/post-processing of code can then be reasoned about in relatively familiar terms for the Racket community.

+Problem is, that will take a long time.
+A good stopgap is a Docker image with an existing syntax highlighter, along with a Racket API to access a respective container as a service.
+One possible complication is whether Docker should be automatically installed on your system, if on a VM or bare-metal.

 [Pygments]: https://pygments.org/
 [subscribe]: https://sagegerard.com/subscribe.html